the-teachingRSE-project/competencies/competencies.md

-A similar framework is provided by CodeRefinery [@CodeRefinery], currently funded by the Nordic e-Infrastructure, as well as SURESOFT [@SURESOFTLink; @SURESOFT2022], a DFG funded project at TU Braunschweig and FAU Erlangen-Nürnberg, targeting more advanced software engineering topics like Software Design Principles, Design Patterns, Refactoring, Continuous Integration and Test Driven Development.
+A similar framework is provided by CodeRefinery [@CodeRefinery], currently funded by the Nordic e-Infrastructure, as well as SURESOFT [@SURESOFTLink; @SURESOFT2022], a DFG funded project at TU Braunschweig and FAU Erlangen-Nürnberg, targeting more advanced SE topics like Software Design Principles, Design Patterns, Refactoring, Continuous Integration and Test Driven Development.

-There are also several initiatives focused on training HPC-oriented RSEs, such as the Partnership for Advanced Computing in Europe (PRACE) [@PRACE] (with material aggregated on various websites, e.g. on EuroCC Training [@EuroCCTraining]), UNIVERSE-HPC (Understanding and Nurturing an Integrated Vision for Education in RSE and HPC) [@UNIVERSEHPC] (a project funded under the UK's ExCALIBUR research programme [@EXCALIBUR]),
+There are also several initiatives focused on training HPC-oriented RSEs, such as the Partnership for Advanced Computing in Europe (PRACE) [@PRACE] (with material aggregated on various websites, e.g., on EuroCC Training [@EuroCCTraining]), UNIVERSE-HPC (Understanding and Nurturing an Integrated Vision for Education in RSE and HPC) [@UNIVERSEHPC] (a project funded under the UK's ExCALIBUR research programme [@EXCALIBUR]),